The Urban Coast Institute Charts a Course Forward

 “All the communities are facing big questions and challenges about how we retain everything we love about the Jersey Shore, but also make sure that we’re planning for the future,” said MacDonald.

-In an effort to broaden its scope and carve out significant change in environmental policy and sustainability, the UCI recently exceeded a $5 million challenge grant to support a new marine science and policy initiative.
-The challenge grant, which is the first of its kind for the UCI and one of the largest for the University, will bolster efforts in the areas of coastal protection and conservation, storm recovery and resilience, and sustainable ocean use.
+In an effort to broaden its scope and carve out significant change in environmental policy and sustainability, the UCI exceeded a $5 million challenge grant in 2014 to support a new marine science and policy initiative.
+The challenge grant, which was the first of its kind for the UCI and one of the largest for the University, has since funded infrastructure improvements that positioned Monmouth’s marine programs and the UCI to flourish in the future.
+The grant has also funded new faculty positions, several scholarships and innovative student research projects each year, and a research partnership with The Rockefeller University on topics including ocean exploration, marine environmental DNA and the impacts of noise in the ocean

 “We have to invest in the coast,” said MacDonald, who added that the UCI’s top priority is coastal and ocean policy and management.

-The UCI also received a $1.6 million grant from the Gordon and Betty Moore Foundation to continue its work over two years to engage ocean stakeholders in the region in the development of the Mid-Atlantic Ocean Data Portal.
+The UCI also received over $2 million in grant funding from the Gordon and Betty Moore Foundation to continue its work over two years to engage ocean stakeholders in the region in the development of the Mid-Atlantic Ocean Data Portal.

-The portal provides state-of-the-art mapping and visualization tools to better understand the ocean, reduce potential conflicts, and support regional ocean planning in collaboration with the Mid-Atlantic Regional Council on the Ocean (MARCO) and the Mid-Atlantic Regional Planning Body (RPB).
+The Portal provides state-of-the-art mapping and visualization tools to better understand the ocean, reduce potential conflicts, and support regional ocean planning in collaboration with the Mid-Atlantic Regional Council on the Ocean (MARCO) and the Mid-Atlantic Committee on the Ocean.

-The UCI continues to stay on the cutting edge with two research vessels, sophisticated sonar and hydrographic mapping equipment, and eight water quality monitoring stations.
+The UCI continues to stay on the cutting edge with three research vessels, including the 49-foot R/V Heidi Lynn Sculthorpe, and sophisticated sonar and hydrographic mapping equipment.

 With these tools available, MacDonald stresses the importance of education: “Since we’re a mile from the shore, it is a great place to study marine science and to study the real environment.”

-Jim Nickels, marine scientist for the UCI, teaches a course in field methodology.
+Jim Nickels, marine scientist for the UCI, teaches courses in maritime archaeology and marine science field methods.

 “The students are not only learning about marine biology, but they’re actually learning how to study in the field, which is fantastic,” said MacDonald.